RB0609/task/README.md

  sudo apt-get install ros-jazzy-vision-opencv
 ```
 # Building the project workspace and cloning the repo
-1. Build a directory and src folder and then Git clone this workspace
+1. Build a directory and src folder and then Git clone this workspace<br>
-a) source the directory
+a) source the directory<br>
 NOTE: replace {ROS} with your own ros distrubution,
 ```
 source /opt/ros/{ROS}/setup.bash